kuzzleio/kuzzle-how-to/massive-data-import/README.md

 ```

 On a laptop with a I5-7300U CPU @ 2.60 GHz, 16GiB of RAM and a SSD it takes approximatively 1 minutes to load 1 millions of document in Kuzzle with the Bulk Api method and approximatively 2 minutes with mCreate method.
+This is faster than the cluster result because we don't have any latency.

 As we can see, although the bulk method is twice as fast as the mcreate method, it doesn't trigger any subscription notification.